Wednesday, November 6, 2019

 THIS WEEK AT UUCR

-Special music for this service performed by vocalist Karen Somerville.
-Religious Exploration for youngsters and childcare for infants and toddlers will be available at this service.
+Religious Exploration for youngsters, and childcare for infants and toddlers will be available during the service.

 UPCOMING SUNDAY SERVICES